vasu31dev/playwright-ts-template/docs/Utilities.md

 - We are calling the locator function instead of using a constant locator as the page object is initialized during runtime only.

-Refer to the [Optional Parameter Objects](#optional-parameter-objects) section for more information.
+`locator-utils` functions can be used with various `Locator options`, optional parameter type objects.
+Please refer to the [Optional Parameter Type Objects](#optional-parameter-type-objects) section below for more information.

 #### Handling Frames

-The `locator-utils` module provides utility functions to handle frames in Playwright.
+The `locator-utils` module also provides utility functions to handle frames in Playwright.
 Frames are used in web development to divide the content of a page into multiple, scrollable regions.
 With Playwright, you can interact with frames in a similar way as you do with separate pages.

 Here's how you can use the `locator-utils` functions to handle frames easily: